 Dr Paul Hancock

-After finishing his PhD, Paul worked as a postdoc from 2013 until 2021, first at Sydney University and later at Curtin University.
-His research focused on variable and transient radio sources and radio surveys.
-Within this period, he developed new software such as a technique called visibility stacking, a processing pipeline for the ASKAP-VAST survey, and the Aegean source finding algorithm.
+Following his PhD, Paul worked as a postdoctoral researcher from 2013 to 2021 at the University of Sydney and later at Curtin University.
+His research centred on radio surveys and time-domain astrophysics, during which he developed several widely used software tools, including visibility stacking techniques, the ASKAP-VAST pipeline, and the Aegean source finding algorithm.